-On eve of expected acquittal, Trump snubs Pelosi, assails Democrats
+Trump snubs Pelosi, she tears up his speech as impeachment trial nears end

 Pelosi could be seen shaking her head as Trump spoke of his views on immigration.

-After coming close to a broad conflict with Iran after he ordered the killing of Iranian military commander Qassem Soleimani, Trump said “we are working to end America’s wars in the Middle East.”
+After coming close to a broad conflict with Iran after he ordered the killing of Iranian military commander Qassem Soleimani, Trump said, “We are working to end America’s wars in the Middle East.”

 Additional reporting by David Morgan, Patricia Zengerle and Jeff Mason; Editing by Andy Sullivan and Howard Goller